 Vasovagal Reaction

-A vasovagal reaction is a physiological response induced by stimuli such as viewing the needle, witnessing one’s own blood, or apprehension over having their blood taken.
+A vasovagal reaction is a physiological response induced by stimuli such as viewing the needle, witnessing one’s blood, or apprehension over having one’s blood taken.
 This can result in feeling faint, weak and even experiencing nausea.

 Patient Care During Phlebotomy